National Register of Historic Places listings in Montgomery County, Texas

 This is a list of the National Register of Historic Places listings in Montgomery County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Montgomery County, Texas.
-There is one property listed on the National Register in the county; another was once listed but has been removed.
+There are two properties listed on the National Register in the county; another was once listed but has been removed.
 The former property is a Recorded Texas Historic Landmark.

-Current listing
+Current listings

 The locations of National Register properties may be seen in a mapping service provided.